bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 I believe it all works.
 And so you have this kind of different flavors.
-I think I’ve been implementing the L2, the LN-Symmetry version of it.
+I think I’ve been implementing the Eltoo, the LN-Symmetry version of it.
 And I’ve proven out and written a spec for it.
-So I think ANYPREVOUT fits pretty much any of these buckets and a lot of these same tricks that we’ve developed for LN-Symmetry can be reapplied.
+So I think `ANYPREVOUT` fits pretty much any of these buckets and a lot of these same tricks that we’ve developed for LN-Symmetry can be reapplied.
 So for example, reducing the state machine for committing to updates.
 In Lightning network today it’s one and a half round trips.
 And it’s actually asymmetrical in updates too.